 AARP Hearing Center

-There’s a mindset component that comes along with January, too, says Matt Berndt, career strategist for job seeker experience at the website Indeed. “[There] are so many people who make resolutions around getting healthier, losing weight, getting a new job,” he says.
+That fresh-start mindset that comes with January applies to workers, too, says Matt Berndt, career strategist for job seeker experience at the website Indeed. “[There] are so many people who make resolutions around getting healthier, losing weight, getting a new job,” he says.

 Before you start shooting out résumés, eager for a new job in the new year, take a little time to prepare and strategize.
 For example, recruiters celebrate the winter holidays, too, so you may want to wait until mid-January to ramp up your efforts.